List of The Godfather characters: Connie Corleone

-Constanzia "Connie" Corleone is a fictional character in Mario Puzo's novel The Godfather and Francis Ford Coppola's film trilogy.
-She is portrayed by Talia Shire.
-Connie is the only daughter and youngest child of Vito and Carmela Corleone.
+Constanzia "Connie" Corleone is the only daughter and youngest child of Vito and Carmela Corleone.
+She appears in Mario Puzo's novel The Godfather and Francis Ford Coppola's film trilogy, where she is portrayed by Talia Shire.
 The first film and novel begins with her marriage to her abusive husband, Carlo Rizzi.
 After her husband's murder is arranged by her brother, Michael, she becomes estranged from her family.
 The death of her mother Carmela prompts her to become closer to her family.
 She eventually becomes one of Michael's closest allies.

 Tom Hagen

-Thomas "Tom" Hagen is a fictional character in Mario Puzo's novel The Godfather and Francis Ford Coppola's films The Godfather and The Godfather Part II.
+Thomas "Tom" Hagen is a consigliere and lawyer for the Corleone crime family.
+He is also an informally adopted member of the Corleone family.
+Hagen appears in Mario Puzo's novel The Godfather and Francis Ford Coppola's films The Godfather and The Godfather Part II.
 He is portrayed by Robert Duvall in the films.
-He is a consigliere and lawyer for the Corleone crime family.
-He is also an informally adopted member of the Corleone family.

 Sandra Corleone

-Sandrinella "Sandra" Corleone (née Colombo) is a fictional character appearing in Mario Puzo's novel The Godfather and its first film adaptation.
-She was portrayed by Julie Gregg.
-She is the wife of Sonny Corleone.
+Sandrinella "Sandra" Corleone (née Colombo) is the wife of Sonny Corleone.
 Sandra and Sonny bore four children.
 Two boys and a set of twin girls.
+She appears in Mario Puzo's novel The Godfather and its first film adaptation, where she was portrayed by Julie Gregg.
+Neither her fate nor those of her four children are mentioned in the second sequel, The Godfather, Part III.

-Vincent Mancini
+Vincent Corleone

-Vincent Santino "Vinnie" Mancini is a fictional character appearing in The Godfather Part III.
-He is portrayed by Andy García.
-He is the illegitimate son of Sonny Corleone and Lucy Mancini.
-At the end of the film, he succeeds his uncle Michael Corleone as head of the Corleone crime family using the title Don Vincent Corleone.
+Vincent Santino "Vinnie" Mancini is the illegitimate son of Sonny Corleone and Lucy Mancini.
+He succeeds his uncle Michael Corleone as head of the Corleone crime family using the title Don Vincent Corleone.
+He appears in The Godfather Part III, portrayed by Andy García.

 Anthony Corleone

-Anthony "Tony" Corleone is a fictional character in Mario Puzo's novel The Godfather and Francis Ford Coppola's film trilogy.
-He is the son of Michael Corleone and Kay Adams-Corleone.
-He is portrayed by Franc D'Ambrosio.
+Anthony "Tony" Corleone is the son of Michael Corleone and Kay Adams-Corleone.
 While he is the son of a Mafia boss, he does not join the family business and becomes an opera singer in The Godfather Part III.
+Anthony appears in Mario Puzo's novel The Godfather and Francis Ford Coppola's film trilogy, portrayed by Franc D'Ambrosio in the third film.

 Mary Corleone

-Mary Corleone is a fictional character appearing in Francis Ford Coppola's film trilogy The Godfather.
-She is the daughter of Michael Corleone and Kay Adams-Corleone.
-She is portrayed by Sofia Coppola.
+Mary Corleone is the daughter of Michael Corleone and Kay Adams-Corleone.
 She is a childish and naive girl.
 Mary attempts to begin a relationship with her cousin, Vincent Corleone.
 Her murder at the end of The Godfather Part III devastates her father Michael.
+She appears in Francis Ford Coppola's film trilogy The Godfather portrayed by Sofia Coppola.

-Kay Adams Corleone
+Kay Adams / Kay Corleone

-Katherine "Kay" Corleone (née Adams) is a fictional character in Mario Puzo's novel The Godfather and Francis Ford Coppola's film trilogy.
-She is portrayed by Diane Keaton.
-Before their divorce, she is the second wife of Michael Corleone.
-She is also the mother of Anthony and Mary Corleone.
+Katherine "Kay" Corleone (née Adams) is the second wife of Michael Corleone and the mother of Anthony and Mary Corleone.
 She has an abortion while pregnant with the couple's prospective second son.
+Kay appears in Mario Puzo's novel The Godfather and Francis Ford Coppola's film trilogy, portrayed by Diane Keaton.
 In contrast to most of the characters in the novel and films, Kay Adams is from a well-to-do White Anglo-Saxon Protestant family.